Blue remembered hills (2) – the history we hold within us

 History hardens.
 Families blur.

-Memory, and the Theatre of Symbols
+Memory, and the theatre of symbols

 If history is the argument, memory is the costume in which it appears on stage.